Why have you contacted me about this, and why now?

 No – your repayment plan isn’t affected and we appreciate you may not be able to increase what you pay at this time.
 However, we still need to make you aware of the implications of only making low payments over a long period of time.

-Free, independent advice StepChange and Citizens Advice offer free, independent advice to help with budgeting and managing your finances.
+I’d like some free, independent advice to help with budgeting and managing my finances?